GiudaJude/ukraineocr/README.md

 - **Three-tier fallback** — if OCR returns empty, the pipeline automatically retries with a thresholded image, then splits the image horizontally at the nearest whitespace row
 - **Triple output** — `.parsed.txt` (tagged, for inspection), `.txt` (clean, stripped of tags), and `.words.json` (per-word language/declension/type breakdown with confidence scores)
 - **Rate limiting and retry** — decorrelated jitter backoff with automatic retry on 429/5xx and network errors
+- **Cross-page entity graph** — `graph_builder.py` reads windows of consecutive pages (so a subject named once still resolves on the next page), asks Gemini for relationship triples and entity attributes (occupation, origin, role) labelled `attested`/`normalized`/`inferred`, and builds a NetworkX graph keyed by registry IDs, stored in SQLite and exported as GraphML/JSON

 ## Setup